Thanksgiving Table Decor: Cheery Rose Gold Fall Tablescape

 In this post: Looking for an upbeat look for your Thanksgiving table decor?
 This cheery fall tablescape uses shades of rose gold to add joy to your holiday.⇒

-While I love neutrals and they often look fresh, when thinking about how to set my Thanksgiving table this year, I felt I needed something perkier than shades of brown.
+While I love neutrals for general decorating and they often look quite fresh, when it comes to tableware and entertaining, I often like to go perkier than moody shades of brown.

-I wanted it to be reminiscent of flushed cheeks, that healthy glow one exudes when coming in from a walk on a crisp fall day.
+I wanted this table to be reminiscent of flushed cheeks, that healthy glow one exudes when coming in from a walk on a crisp fall day.

-These are the words I wanted my table to embody.
+These are the words I wanted this table to embody.

 I thought about the colors that traditionally say ‘autumn’, then infused them with a bit of that rosy goodness and little dose of glimmer and sheen.